SIsilicon/WorldEdit-BE-Docs/docs/differences.md

 - /remove
 - //calculate

-Commands that alter biome data, use images, or do any form of arbitrary file operation cannot be implemented due to API limitations.
+Commands that alter biome data, use images, or do any form of arbitrary file operation will be harder, if not impossible to implement due to API limitations.
-The schematics commands will be implemented, but will use structure files instead.
+The schematics commands will be implemented, but will use structure files instead, and limited to the world they're made in.

 ## Patterns